MiracleLabs/ds18-workshop-pubg-data-science/readme.md

-# DS18 Workshop | Predicting Win Scenarios in PUBG with IBM Watson Studio
+# DS19 Open Lab | Predicting Win Scenarios in PUBG with IBM Watson Studio

 This repository contains the lab for demonstrating Win percentage prediction of PUBG users using IBM Watson Studio.
 It is one of the labs brought to you by Miracle's Innovation Labs.